 Another advantage of this approach is that it’s easy to track performance for specific products for the duration of a promotional campaign.

-The best PPC campaigns are aware of the different stages of the buyer’s journey.
+The best smart shopping campaigns are aware of the different stages of the buyer’s journey.
 Some buyers are ready to purchase, and they should be prioritized in your bids and budget.
-While your ads for other buyers will still be displayed, you won’t pay as much per click for these users, hence improving campaign efficiency.
+While your ads for other buyers will still be displayed, you won’t pay as much per click for these users, hence improving your existing campaign's efficiency.

 So, how can you tell which buyers are ready to make a purchase?
 Oftentimes the buyer’s search history will be revealing—including the type and number of words in the search term.